They can be long, often lasting 60 minutes, so beforehand any nervous candidate might be wondering – can you take... Read more...

-Any type of interview can be nerve-wracking, but Skype interviews come with their own set of challenges.
-If you’re not used to them, an interview over Skype can seem very daunting!
+Any type of interview can be nerve-wracking, but online interviews come with their own set of challenges.
+If you’re not used to them, an interview over the internet can seem very daunting!

-That’s why we’ve rounded up our top Skype interview tips so you can give your best performance on the day.
+That’s why we’ve rounded up our top online interview tips so you can give your best performance on the day.

 But if you’re worried about potential technical difficulties, don’t leave your first practice round to the day itself.

-Make sure that you’re fully set up beforehand by downloading the Skype app to your desktop and creating an account.
-Then see if you can find a friend to have a rehearsal Skype interview with; they can then tell you how you come across on camera and advise if there’s anything you need to work on.
+Make sure that you’re fully set up beforehand by downloading the appropriate software to your desktop (Zoom, Google Meet, Microsoft Teams etc) and creating an account if necessary.
+Then see if you can find a friend to have a rehearsal online interview with; they can then tell you how you come across on camera and advise if there’s anything you need to work on.

 What’s more, as you’re not going to be meeting in person, how you present yourself may be all the more important to making a positive first impression.

-Securing a comfortable and suitable environment for the interview itself is one of the most important Skype interview tips that we can’t really stress enough!
+Securing a comfortable and suitable environment for the interview itself is one of the most important online interview tips that we can’t really stress enough!

 Avoid choosing a noisy cafe or somewhere you’re likely to be open to distractions.
 Setting yourself up at home, on the other hand, can be far more relaxing as you have far greater control over your surroundings.